kipusoep/UrlTracker/README.md

 Set to false to disable appending a port number to redirect URLs

 ## Changelog ##
+*	4.0 [2016/01/23]
+	* [Upgrade] All code has been rewritten to use the new services and models of umbraco v7.0
 *	3.10 [2016/01/04]
     * Happy new year! \o/
     * [Improvement] Added support for the excellent ([SEO Metadata for Umbraco plug-in by Epiphany](https://our.umbraco.org/projects/backoffice-extensions/seo-metadata-for-umbraco/)) (altering a URL gets tracked)